fahidattique55/FAParser/README.md

     super.init(coder: aDecoder)
 }

+//  Now you can Archive your custom object with fillowing lines of code

+let data = NSKeyedArchiver.archivedData(withRootObject:<custom object>)
+UserDefaults.standard.set(data, forKey: "<Any Key you want>") UserDefaults.standard.synchronize()

+//  To Unarchive your custom object from User Defaults, use the following code

+if let data = UserDefaults.standard.value(forKey: "<Any Key you want>") {
+    movie = NSKeyedUnarchiver.unarchiveObject(with: data as!
+Data) as! <Custom Class>?
+}

 ```

 * All Done!!!
 FAAutoCode Class will automatically write the NSCoding protocols code for your Custom Modal Classes